esmero/archipelago-documentation/docs/workingtwigs.md

 ## Prequisites (with food analogy)

 1. Know your Data/Metadata.
-What do i have? :thinking:
+What do I have? :thinking:
 	- What do I have in my Fridge?
 Do I have Tofu?
 Do I have Peppermint :candy:?
 One Bunch?
 2. Know your final desired output Document: MODS, HTML, GEOJSON, etc.
 	- What are you going to cook :cook:?
 Do you have a picture of the Curry :curry:?
 Have you ever had Curry :stew:?